Oktawski/Oktawski/README.md

 - Java (but not as much as some time ago, now I am full time .Net enthusiast)

-🔭 What am I learning?
+:book: What am I learning?
 - React is my go to frontend library.
-I am able to make fullstack apps with MVC and Blazor, now it's time to learn something serious.
+I am able to make fullstack apps with MVC and Blazor, now it's time to learn something serious

 :magic_wand: What is my biggest power?